joseph-a-levine/authoring/now/index.md

 ### DC

 After a pit stop in Oxford to stash my life's belongings under my office desk, I flew to DC for a week.
 Besides catching up with friends and old colleagues, the highlight of the trip home was an evening tour of the monuments with my aunt and her niece.{% sidenote "relat" "My half second cousin once removed?" %} DC is not known for its natural beauty; it's the giant mounds of marble which pull any tourists.
 But that night, the DC sky outdid itself.
-A [WaPo](https://www.washingtonpost.com/weather/2022/07/12/dc-sunset-rainbows-lightning-red/) article the next day collected pictures from around the area but my family and I had the best view.
+A [WaPo](https://www.washingtonpost.com/weather/2022/07/12/dc-sunset-rainbows-lightning-red/) article the next day collected pictures from around the area but my family and I had the best view.{% marginfigure "tj" "assets/img/tj.jpg" "From my mom's iPhone." %}

 We sat in the Thomas Jefferson memorial for a half hour, watching the sunset linger behind lightning and rainbows.
 This was the first time I had been back to TJ since my pre-high school prom pictures, so I have a pretty high bar for visiting again.{% sidenote "engag" "Last month, my prom date got engaged!
 Congrats Taylor & Connor!" %}